 Denari Youth was founded in 2016 by Val Abrams, a social entrepreneur with extensive experience leading a youth-serving organization.
 Val moved to the New York area in his early 20s to work in financial services.
 Abrams’ father’s experiences growing up in extreme poverty in rural Alabama inspired him to form an organization to address equity in youth education.

-We seek to serve up to 30,000 disadvantaged children per year across the Tri-state area.
+We seek to serve up to 30,000 disadvantaged children per year across the Quad-state area.

 LEADERSHIP - DIRECTORS

 Diane Kaldany is the Co-Founder of the C&SG Group 'Capitalism and the Social Good', a consulting firm that advocates for more socially conscious business practices and impact investing.
 Diane has worked as a professional fundraiser, event planner, business developer in diverse industries.
 Her corporate experience included positions at HSBC International Private Banking, the Guardian Life Insurance Co and JD Capital Solutions yet ten years ago she pivoted to a NGO, Teach For Lebanon.
 Diane immigrated to the United States with her family from the Middle East.
 She holds a BA from Fordham University and has held FINRA Licenses 7 & 6; now pursuing Series 82 to connect investors to sustainable opportunities.
 She is fluent in five languages and a passionate promoter of entrepreneurship, the arts, early education and human rights.
 Diane is serving in governance or advisory roles at FJK Dance Company, the Kota Alliance, Amal Alliance as well as on the steering committee of two business networking groups.